BEGINNINGS . . . . . .

 that don't actually exist, as in science fiction stories.

-Simultaneously another visiting lecturer, Gerry Downes, impressed by
+Simultaneously another visiting lecturer, Gerry Downes,

 Peter’s ability to render realistic images, suggested a meeting